 2017 MPO Municipal Election

-The chief elected official (or his or her official designee) shall represent the elected municipality throughout the municipality’s three-year term of office and shall be responsible for executing a variety of responsibilities (pdf) (html).
+The chief elected official (or his or her official designee) shall represent the elected municipality throughout the municipality’s three-year term of office (beginning on November 1) and shall be responsible for executing a variety of responsibilities (pdf) (html).

 Nominees for the elected municipal seats shall be the chief elected official of the municipality that will hold the seat.
 In cities, the chief elected official is the mayor or, if the city does not have the office of mayor, the chairman of the council, except for cities operating under the Plan-E Charter (only Cambridge at this time), in which case it shall be the city manager.
 In towns, the chief elected official is the chairman of the board of selectmen.

 Nominations may be placed by any chief elected official from any of the 101 municipalities in the Boston region.
 In the case of boards of selectmen, the MPO will accept the chairman’s nomination of a candidate whether or not the full board of selectmen has voted to approve the nomination.